PaninoCode/panino.dev/README.md

 If you want you can try to use this project to build your own website, but I don't suggest you do, a better option would be to use something like Hugo or 11ty.

-Anyway, setting up the code building locally is extremely straightforward: Just clone this repo, create a config.json file in the repository root with this inside:
+Anyway, setting up the code building locally is extremely straightforward:

+- Clone this repo, create a config.json file in the repository root with this inside:

 ```json
 {